dianakorka/Data-Science-in-R/Report_1/Project_report1.md

 # Final project 1

-The data doesn’t come to you as a dataset, it comes to you as a website.
+The data source is a website.
+There is a model .csv sample of what the data looks like.
+The first challenge is to scrape data from the rental website indicated below to match the sample data.

     https://epfl-exts.github.io/rental-scrape/

-Your first challenge is to write the code needed to scrape the data contained in it.
-To help you see what the end goal is, we placed a sample extract of the final dataset in your repository.
-The file has only 5 rows and is called sample\_scraped\_rental.csv.

 ``` r
 library(tibble)